David & Carolyn Crow

 Where We Have Been - USA - San Francisco

-In San Francisco we stayed down in the Marina District which we found very handy with a bus stop right outside our hotel, great eateries and bars nearby.
-We visited the Golden Gate Bridge (nothing short of spectacular and beats the Statute of Liberty in David’s opinion) and Alcatraz, spent some time wandering the San Francisco Bay Waterfront where we saw another submarine, USS Pampanito, learnt about the Liberty Ships and were surprised to see Sea Lions.
-Of course we had to ride the famous San Francisco Cable Cars.
-Last, and by no means least, Carolyn got to enjoy part two of her birthday present, seeing her idol Stevie Nicks perform.
+In San Francisco we stayed in the Marina District, which turned out to be a brilliant base: a bus stop right outside our hotel, plus plenty of good eateries and bars within easy reach.
+We visited the Golden Gate Bridge (nothing short of spectacular—and, in David’s opinion, it beats the Statute of Liberty), and made the pilgrimage to Alcatraz.
+We spent time wandering along the bay waterfront, where we saw the USS Pampanito, learned about the Liberty Ships, and were pleasantly surprised by the Sea Lions.
+And of course, we rode the famous San Francisco Cable Cars—because you can’t not.

 San Francisco-Oakland Bay Bridge